vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 - `components` - Components logic related to this module (eg. Microcart for Cart module).
 Normally it contains `.ts` files but you can also create `.vue` files and provide some baseline markup if it is required for the compoennt to work out of the box.
 - `pages` - If you want to provide full pages with your module palce them here.
 It's also a good practice to extend router configuration for this pages
-- `store` - Vuex store associated to module.
+- `store` - Vuex Module associated to this module
   - `index.ts` - Entry point and main export of your Vuex Module.
 Ations/getters/mutations can be splitted into different files if logic is too complex to keep it in one file.
 Should be used in `store` config property.
   - `mutation-types.ts` - Mutation strings represented by variables to use instead of plain strings
   - `cache-storage` - Good place to instantiate offline storage if you want to make use of it in your module